Koltay/osuEscape/README.md

 # osu!
 Escape

  **osu!
-Escape is an application which mainly provides osu! score submission blocking via applying a blocking rule in your PC's advanced firewall with automated option included in the Features session.**
+Escape is an application which mainly provides osu! score submission blocking via applying a blocking rule in your PC's advanced firewall with automated options.**

+  **IMPORTANT: This application is only usable if your PC has the firewall enabled!**

 ![image](https://user-images.githubusercontent.com/73950784/144431649-48b10f29-f2ee-4e28-a373-d7db5e070328.png)